anonymous234/UwUSharp/README.md

 ### Features

+- Cross-platform: works on any OS and processor that .NET supports, (including x86, ARM, WebAssembly)
 - Uses `Span<byte>` and avoids unnecessary allocations
 - Multi-threaded support using TPL Dataflow
 - Usable as a library or as a standalone program
-- Cross-platform: works on any OS and processor that .NET supports, (including x86, ARM, WebAssembly) (untested)
 - Unit tests and performance measurement using BenchmarkDotNet
 - Identical output to the reference implementation
 - Can automatically run the original Rust implementation with the same parameters to compare performance